Pelargonium inquinans: Distribution

 The pelargonium with scarlet flowers grows in the Eastern Cape, Uitenhage, Albany and Caffirland, south of Kwazulu-Natal, South Africa.

 It grows on clay soils, like Pelargonium × hortorum.

 Hybrid

-Pelargonium inquinans and Pelargonium zonal are generally considered as the two main wild ancestors of the zonal group of horticultural pelargoniums, commonly referred to as "florist geraniums" or "zoned leaf hybrid pelargoniums".
+Pelargonium inquinans and Pelargonium zonale are generally considered the two main wild ancestors of the zonal group of horticultural pelargoniums, commonly referred to as "florist geraniums" or "zoned leaf hybrid pelargoniums".
 In botany, the name Pelargonium × hortorum L.H.
 Bailey is accepted.

 These two species were introduced in the great gardens of Europe at the beginning of the eighteenth century.

 Uses

 Indigenous people use crushed leaves for headache and influenza.
 They are also used as a body deodorant.